RegardsOss/RegardsOss.github.io/_docs/development/regards/catalog/api/search-api.md

 * `size` : Size of the page you want to retrieve, defaults to 20.
 * `sort` : Properties that should be sorted by in the format `property,property(,ASC/DESC)`.
 Default sort direction is ascending.
 Use multiple `sort` parameters if you want to switch directions, e.g. `?sort=firstname&sort=lastname,asc.`

+### Using cURL to run search requests

+To be able to run search request with cURL tool, you have to encode url parameters.
+To do so, you can use the here under cURL syntaxe to run GET request with encoded parameters :
+`curl -G 'http://<host>/api/v1//rs-catalog/engines/legacy/dataobjects/search' --data-urlencode "q=(param1:test OR param2:test)" -H 'Authorization: Bearer <token>' -H 'Accept: application/json'`

 ### Using Lucene standard query parser

 `q` query parameter value is parsed with Lucene standard query parser.